Trump officials slam Zelenskyy, as Western leaders rally around Ukraine

 “Americans must protect our strong democratic values on the world stage instead of undermining President Zelenskyy’s work to fight for his nation and the freedom of his people after being invaded by Russia,” it said.

 Moscow backed the Trump administration soon after the meeting, with Russia’s Ministry of Foreign Affairs labelling Zelenskyy a “scumbag”.
-Far-right, populist Hungarian Prime Minister Viktor Orban also praised Trump for standing “bravely for peace”.
+Viktor Orban – Hungary’s far-right, populist prime minister – also praised Trump for standing “bravely for peace”.

 But the overwhelming international response has been one of support for Kyiv.